Edit this wiki page Follow

 Radiation

 The Chernobyl outskirts have suffered from radiation since the initial disaster took place in 1986.
 However, these were never as deadly as those produced by the second reactor explosion in 2012.
 Invisible pockets create invisible dead ends and mazes in unexpected places.
-Like Anomalies, they can change quickly after a Blowout, so pay attention to your Radiometer and don't sprint through unexplored areas.
+Like Anomalies, they can change quickly after a Blowout, so pay attention to the Radiometer and don't sprint through unexplored areas.
 The lasting effects of Radiation can be devastating and should be eliminated with Anti-Rad medicine.

 Mutants